khangt1k25/myblog/content/about.md

 ---

-## Hei guys, welcome to my corner!
+# Hei guys, welcome to my corner!

-## Chắc là nơi duy nhất để tâm sự lúc này.
+## I am Khang Nguyen Tran, 20 years old and i come from VietNam

+## This corner belongs to me.
+I created it because of a question of myself ,"Why i don't have something that could memorize my life ?"... so it's here.

+## Enjoy !